zigbee2mqtt/hassio-zigbee2mqtt/README.md

 If you're submitting a PR and wish to test it locally:

 - Gain root access to your Home Assistant installation
-- In the Add-on Settings, Ensure "Watchdog" is turned off so the container isn't automatically restarted when it's stopped via the CLI
+- In the App Settings, Ensure "Watchdog" is turned off so the container isn't automatically restarted when it's stopped via the CLI

 ![image](https://user-images.githubusercontent.com/1923186/198087147-7ab2ba1e-1a68-41b8-9a84-76b25b329786.png)